Your cookie preferences

 As broadband providers like BTSky, NOW Broadband, Plusnet, EE, and TalkTalk all operate on the same Openreach broadband network, switching between them has always been very straightforward.

-However, until recently, if your switch involved a provider with its own network – Virgin Media, Hyperoptic, Community Fibre, or another full fibre-only provider – you would've needed to cancel your current contract yourself.
+Thankfully, it's now just as simple to switch to a provider with its own network – like Virgin Media, Hyperoptic, Community Fibre, or other full fibre-only providers.
+You previously would've needed to cancel your current contract yourself, but this is now no longer the case thanks to One Touch Switch.

-Some providers occasionally charge a set-up fee or have start-up costs, usually to cover the cost of equipment, delivery or installation.
+When choosing a new deal, some providers occasionally charge a small upfront fee, usually to cover the cost of equipment, delivery or installation.

 That being said, set-up fees aren't as common as they used to be, with very few attached to Uswitch broadband deals.